chipsalliance/firrtl-spec/spec.md

 ## Modules

-Each module has a given name, a list of ports, and a statement representing the circuit connections within the module.
-A module port is specified by its , which may be input or output, a name, and the data type of the port.
+Each module has a given name, a list of ports, and a list of statements representing the circuit connections within the module.
+A module port is specified by its direction, which may be input or output, a name, and the data type of the port.

 The following example declares a module with one input port, one output port, and one statement connecting the input port to the output port.
 See